 Neuromarketing Research Company

-Why Facial Expressions?
+Why Facial Analysis?

 - Instant results - analysis is quick and automated

-- Unlike EEG & Galvanic Skin Response (GSR) measurements facial analysis is unobtrusive and noninvasive
+- Unlike EEG & Galvanic Skin Response (GSR) measurements, facial analysis is unobtrusive and noninvasive

-- Flexible - Can be captured during an online survey or in-person
+- Flexible - can be captured during an online survey or in-person

-- Can be combined with other neuro-insight techniques such as eye-tracking and GSR.
+- Can be combined with other neuro-insight techniques, such as eye-tracking and GSR.

 6 Universal Emotions

-- Joy (or ‘Happiness’) – symbolised by raising of the mouth corners (a smile) and the tightening of the eyelids
+- Joy (or ‘Happiness’) – symbolised by a raising of the mouth corners (a smile) and the tightening of the eyelids

-- Sadness – symbolised by lowering of the mouth corners, the eyebrows descending to the inner corners and the eyelids drooping
+- Sadness – symbolised by the lowering of the mouth corners, the eyebrows descending to the inner corners and the eyelids drooping

 - Disgust – symbolised by the upper lip raising, nose bridge wrinkling and cheeks raising